 NPR called me “a modern-day Jack Kerouac,” which is not true.
 I am neither so well published, nor as drunk.
 I did, however, convince a group of friends to consistently skip recess to help me handwrite a chapter book about dogs, alien planets, and an evil witch.

 After I graduated from Calvin University with a double major in writing and political science and the William B. Eerdmans Literary Award, I embarked on two projects.
 The first, Traveling on Trust, sent me hitchhiking for two months across 6,700 miles.
-No money, no interstates.
-I blogged about the experience, found myself on NPR, and then gave a slew of small-scale talks across the country, this time traveling on planes.
+I set two rules for my journey: no money, no interstates.
+I blogged about the experience, found myself on NPR, and then gave a slew of talks across the country, this time traveling on planes.

 The second project was founding and editing the post calvin, an online journal/blog for Calvin University’s young alumni writers.
 I built a website, auditioned writers, handled the finances, and produced two print anthologies.
 When I emailed the passwords to the next generation, seven years after its inception, the post calvin had featured more than 200 alumni and 2,500 pieces of creative nonfiction.